 Public Records Requests

-Members of the public may request to obtain public information that the department does not provide as part of normal business services.
+Members of the public may request to obtain public information or records that the department does not provide as part of normal business services.
+All requests for public records must be made in writing.

 Request client-specific information about myself or someone else

-All public records requests must be in writing.
-Requests for client-specific information must be completed on a Records Request form.
-A notarized signature is required if the department is unable to verify signature already on file.
-When making your request please be very specific as to which program information you are needing, include dates, locations, or names of reports if they apply to your request.
-If you are making a request regarding a family member or client you must include a document that provides written proof of your authority to receive that person's information, unless already on file.
+Requests for client-specific information must be completed on a Records Request Form.
+A requester must demonstrate authority to receive the information.
+A notarized signature may be required if the department is unable to verify signature already on file.
+When making your request, please be very specific as to what information you seek.
+Include a description with dates, locations, programs/services involved, or names of reports if they apply to your request.
+If you are making a request regarding a family member or client, you must include a document that provides written proof of your authority to receive that person's information, unless already on file.
+Learn more about privacy and confidentiality.

 Your request may be submitted using one of the following methods: